Milivoje Novaković: Club career

 In his first season in Germany Novaković quickly established himself in the first team and eventually finished the season with ten goals in 25 2.
 Bundesliga appearances, finishing the season second on the club's top scorers list.
 During his second season with Köln he scored 20 goals in 33 league appearances and became the top goalscorer of the 2.
 Bundesliga, helping his side reach the elite Bundesliga.
 During the 2008–09 season, he was again Köln's top goalscorer with 16 Bundesliga goals to his name.
 On 12 September 2008, coach Christoph Daum made him captain of the first team squad, however in late November 2009, he lost his captaincy due to a dispute with Köln's new manager Zvonimir Soldo.
 The 2010–11 season was his best season in the Bundesliga as Köln finished 10th on the league table with Novaković scoring 17 goals, finishing the season on third place in the league's top scorer's list.
 Novaković was Köln's top scorer in three of the club's four Bundesliga seasons, during his spell at the club, scoring 44 goals in 108 appearances.
 After finishing the next season on 17th place Köln was relegated and during the summer of 2012 the club officials decided to cut costs of the first team before the start of the season in the second tier.

 Novaković was one of the players whose contract expenses were too high and on 1 August 2012, he joined J1 League side Omiya Ardija, on loan until December 2012.
 After the end of the loan, Novaković returned to Cologne and stayed fit with an individual training program.
 On 26 January 2013, the loan was eventually renewed through 31 December 2013.
 In 2014 Novaković signed a two-year deal with another J League side Shimizu S Pulse.
 After one year, he moved to Nagoya Grampus, but he was released after only one season.

-On 18 February 2016, he signed a one-and-a-half-year contract with Slovenian club NK Maribor.
+On 18 February 2016, he signed a one-and-a-half-year contract with Slovenian club Maribor.

 International career

 Novaković was a member of the Slovenia national team between 2006 and 2017, scoring 32 goals in 80 appearances.
 He scored his first international goals on 31 May 2006 against Trinidad and Tobago, when he scored all three goals for Slovenia in a 3–1 win.
-He retired from international football on 13 February 2012, saying he wanted to focus on club football.
-However, in January 2013 he said that he is ready to play for the national football team once again.
-On 11 October 2013, he scored a hat-trick against Norway in the 2014 FIFA World Cup qualifications.
+He initially retired from international football on 13 February 2012, saying he wanted to focus on club football.
+However, in January 2013 he said that he is ready to play for the national team once again.
+On 11 October 2013, he scored a hat-trick against Norway in the 2014 FIFA World Cup qualifiers, which Slovenia won 3–0.
+He retired from the national team in June 2017 after the match against Malta, where he also scored Slovenia's second goal in a 2–0 win.